GrantEdwards/Python-curses-and-terminfo/Readme.md

 output using curses.putp() so that delay specifiers can be replaced by an appropriate number of ASCII NUL characters.

-Note that it's not safe write arbitrary byte strings using curses.putp(), since putp() scans the byte string for terminfo delay specifiers and replaces them with zero or more NUL bytes.
+Note that it's not safe to write arbitrary byte strings using curses.putp(), since putp() scans the byte string for terminfo delay specifiers and replaces them with zero or more NUL bytes.